Case Study

 AI-SDLC validation

 During an internal AI-SDLC workshop, I enabled every participant to prototype using Blok.
-The resulting demos:
+The resulting demos looked cohesive, were on-brand, and required minimal design input.

 These were presented to the CPO and CTO, who explicitly praised the quality and refinement enabled by Blok.